omundy/learn-javascript/topics/mobile/mobile.md

 ---

-## About Electron

-Electron is a JS framework for building [desktop](https://patrickhq.medium.com/react-native-vs-electron-js-what-is-better-for-cross-platform-app-development-9cf64ef399f9) applications

----

-## About React Native
+## React Native / Expo

-React Native is a JS library that uses React's declarative UI to render native components for Android and iOS.
+- React Native is a JS library that uses React's declarative UI to create native (not hybrid) mobile applications

-1. Read about core components and react fundamentals in the [introduction](https://reactnative.dev/docs/getting-started)
-1. Follow their [quickstart](https://reactnative.dev/docs/environment-setup?guide=quickstart) to create a project and run the hello world

----
+- React Native renders native UI on Android and iOS (the appearance/behavior matches the platform), and gives you access to all the native APIs on each platform (Gyroscope, Camera, etc.).
+- [Expo](https://reactnative.dev/docs/environment-setup) is a framework and set of services that make it easy to get started writing, testing, building, and even publishing mobile apps.

-## Start with Expo
+## React Native / Expo - Quickstart

-The easiest way to get started building and testing your app on a phone is [with Expo](https://reactnative.dev/docs/environment-setup).
+The easiest way to get started building and testing your app on a phone is with Expo.
+The following is based on the [React Native](https://reactnative.dev/docs/environment-setup?guide=quickstart) and [Expo](https://docs.expo.dev/tutorial/create-your-first-app/) introductions.

+1. Review the [React Fundamentals](https://reactnative.dev/docs/intro-react?language=javascript) as needed
+2. Create and start a demo Expo app.
+This will install a basic project, then start a server to make your compiled app available on your local network.
+Several options will appear for testing, including a QR code.

 ```bash
 # create new project and cd into it